reaperhulk/reaperhulk.github.io/_posts/2020-07-24-apple-memory-safety.markdown

 | iOS 12  | 173                  | 261             | 66.3%      |
 | iOS 11  | 187                  | 309             | 60.5%      |

-To date, Apple has had substantially less bugs with a lower (although unlkely to be statistically significant) percentage of memory unsafety related issues.
+To date, Apple has had substantially fewer bugs with a lower (although unlkely to be statistically significant) percentage of memory unsafety related issues.
 This, intriguingly, does not align with the general belief that iOS 13 is a buggier release, but security bugs and user-facing bugs (which are what create that sort of reputation) are not necessarily an overlapping set.

 ## macOS